Open-Pectus/Open-Pectus/docs/src/Introduction.rst

 Engines are decentralized and register with the central aggregator without prior configuration of the aggregator thus forming a de-centralized structure.

+The internals of an Engine — the scan cycle, state flags, and how the P-code interpreter and command manager cooperate — are described in the :ref:`engine-runtime` section.

 P-code Language
 ---------------